 I like my Burris Fast Fire III on my Glock 20.
 It is a very nice electronic dot sight.

 First, they require power, which means a battery.
-Batteries run down and I have seen that fairly often, the battery seems to be prone to part company the sight under recoil.
-I have recovered the cover and battery on the Burris and just last night, a shooter in a local IDPA match lost his, maybe 5-6 shots into the last stage of the night.
+Batteries run down and I have also seen that, fairly often, the battery seems to be prone to part company the sight under recoil.
+I have recovered the cover and battery from my Burris and just last night, a shooter in a local IDPA match lost his, maybe 5-6 shots into the last stage of the night.
 I am certain there is some degree of user error involved; there certainly was with mine.
-Design plays a role, driven by the need for a battery to there at all as well as needing to be replaceable.
+Design plays a role, driven by the need for a battery to be there at all as well as needing to be replaceable.

 Tied closely to needing a battery is needing a power switch.
 You have to turn it on to use it and remember to turn it off when you’re done, or it needs to have added complexity to try to do this for you automatically.
 If the system uses some sort of sensor, then even when “off”, the unit likely draws some miniscule amount of power from the battery.

 Finally, they tend to be kinda clunky, even the sleek ones.
 Even if a pistol is designed for one, function follows form and they necessarily need to sit on the top of the pistol like a frog on a log.
 Even if you like this look, and I kinda do, the extension of this issue is that the visual axis is farther offset from the bore axis than with plain ol’ open sights on the same pistol and even more so if the pistol was not specifically designed or modified to have such a sight installed.